We may earn money or products from the companies mentioned in this post.

 It’s still good to clean it regularly and carefully, due to the divots.
 However, it’s a much more forgiving option.

-It’s also remarkably cheaper.
-In some cases, you’ll be saving literally thousands of dollars.
+It’s also way more budget friendly.
+In some cases, you’ll literally be saving a thousand dollars.

 Of course, if you have room in your budget, it’s fine to go with options like the one above.
 However, since the purchase is largely for aesthetic purposes, getting a cheaper one does have its advantages.

 You can get a steel fixture and have a very similar look, but with plenty of funds to upgrade other items.
 That means you can go for some nicer appliances, or upgrade your counter of cabinet selection.

 It’s a win-win scenario.